 Medicare is such a popular program because it helps cover many of its enrollees’ medical and drug-related costs.
 With so much covered, many wonder if Medicare covers dental care.
 After all, a trip to the dentist can be expensive, even if it’s just a check up on your pearly whites.
 Sadly, you may not even receive a discount if you’re missing teeth and using dentures, either.
 As one gentleman used to say, “I’m paying $80 a trip, and I have two teeth.
 That’s $40 a tooth!”

-So, can Medicare help pay for your dentist visits?
+So, does Medicare cover dental services like your dentist visits?
 Unfortunately, if you’re covered by Original Medicare, the answer is often no. Original Medicare doesn’t cover what’s considered routine dental costs, like most cleanings, extractions, fillings, and other common procedures.
 It also won’t cover dental equipment like dentures or dental plates.

 If you’re on Medicare, what are your dental options?